marceloponceardon/wikigraph3D/README.md

 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+_See the current status of the project [HERE](https://github.com/users/marceloponceardon/projects/12) for development tickets._

 <!--
 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
 -->